canonical/certification-docs/Self-Test_Guide-14.04.rst

       Canonical Certification Team before changing firmware settings to overcome such a problem.

+   -  Disks must be configured for "flat" storage -- that is, filesystems in plain partitions, rather than using LVM or bcache configurations.
+      "Flat" storage was the only option with MAAS 1.8 and earlier, but MAAS 1.9 introduced LVM and bcache options.

 -  If possible, as many processors as the SUT will support should be installed.